ULB-Darmstadt/shacl-form/src/query/query-mode.md

 - `error: true` marks a field-level failure.

 An inactive leaf with `count: 0` is given the `query-unavailable` class and hidden by the default theme.
 An active field remains visible even when its count becomes zero.
 Structural parent branches are hidden when they contain no available leaf.
 The host element receives `query-facets-empty` when no filter is available and affected properties receive `query-facet-error` for field-level failures.

+An inactive range slider follows refreshed `min` and `max` values.
+Once the user selects a range, its displayed domain and handle positions remain stable across facet refreshes.
+Clearing or invalidating that criterion releases the domain, allowing the next facet bounds to take effect.

 While a query-mode component initializes, the `shacl-form` host has the `loading` attribute.
 If a provider is installed before initialization, the attribute remains and the configured loading text is displayed until the first facets arrive.
 Applications can use `shacl-form[loading]` to style both loading phases without reaching into the shadow root.
 Call `form.refreshQueryFacets()` after filters maintained outside the component change; it makes a new facet request without changing or emitting the query.
 The method is a no-op outside query mode.